Acumane/thesis/argument.md

 ### (In)significance of results?

-$i.$⠀Doomsday only delayed
+$i.$⠀Doomsday, delayed
 Under the UN's population growth model, traditional anthropic reasoning gives us 100 years to our ~400.
 Postponing the apocalypse 3 times over calls for celebration, but this change is not as substantial as techno-optimists might hope.
 Bostrom estimates that humanity might eventually reach $10^{18}$ to $10^{20}$ stars, which could sustain a total $10^{35}$ biological human beings and vastly more digital ones.
-Indeed, for the optimist to be satisfied, we would need to be among the first 0.0000000000000000000001% of humans to live!
+Indeed, for the optimist to be satisfied, we would need to be among the first 0.0000000000000000000001% of humans to ever live.

-$ii.$⠀Not much better with evidence
+$ii.$ (Not-so-)magic armchair theorizing
+Say we made it to 2500, believing doom was nigh according to our prophecy from the 21st century.
+As civilization waits with bated breath for the apocalypse, philosophers reconsult this literature and rejoice, for we actually have another 400 years to go.
+From this time onward, every year, this model will predict a doomsday in the near future that never draws nearer.
+Although our optimal error $0.17W_2$ is better than the $0.25W$ of a uniform distribution, it's not impressing anybody.
+Attempts to manage expectations were made on account of our model being nothing more than a prior probability; only so much can be said without knowing anything!

+$iii.$⠀Uncertainty, even *a posteriori*
 If we merely last as long as the typical mammalian species, we still have over 200,000 years to go (Barnosky et al. 2011).
 Then again, no other earthly species—mammalian or otherwise—has simultaneously explored the power of nuclear fusion for great good and existential harm.
 As you can imagine, there is little certainty about the future even once we account for evidence.
 Toby Ord accounts for both known and unknowable risk in his odds of “existential catastrophe” this century, which he places at 16%: one in six.
 And though the UN has its estimates for population growth, they do not (and cannot) account for technological black swan events like AGI, whole brain emulation, or life extension.
 "Humanity" might drag on due to an immortal few who rarely or never reproduce.
 Exotic observers like augmented humans, digitized minds, or artificial superintelligence may not even belong to the "human" reference class, and thus our evolution into higher forms may be read as our end.

-$iii.$⠀Reasoning without evidence
-Say we made it to 2500, believing doom was nigh according to our prophecy from the 21st century.
-As civilization waits with bated breath for the apocalypse, philosophers reconsult this literature and rejoice, for we actually have another 400 years to go.
-From this time onward, every year, this model will predict a doomsday in the near future that never draws nearer.
-This is perhaps the most important caveat; anthropic reasoning is the kind of reasoning we employ with no/little evidence.